 Terraria, being heavily item-based, is more than expected to have at least a few weapons that absolutely shatter the game.

 - Players have always found ways to cheese bosses and events with minimal effort.
 In the order that they were patched, these include standing on meteorite, spikes, lava, and inside weak enemies.
-This method worked by taking constant lesser, easily tanked damage instead of more powerful boss attacks, as the game couldn't register them both at once.
+This method worked by taking constant lesser, easily tanked damage and taking advantage of the Mercy Invincibility instead of more powerful boss attacks, as the game couldn't register them both at once.

 - The easiest way to cheese most invasion events is to have your home be an Elaborate Underground Base with a simple Lava Trapnote ontop of it.
 Most invasions will always head towards your spawn point, but while they can break open doors, they can't break into trap doors leading down.
 As such, one can easily sit under their lava trap as the invasion goes on, with most mobs gleefully sacrificing themselves to the great Terraria Gods above while trying to get at you.

 - If you're fighting bosses or doing events, Heart and Star Statues completely break the game for anyone even moderately competent at dodging.
 By wiring them up to timers and spacing them apart, each one produces up to three of its respective drop, for a maximum of ten.
 That's free, infinite healing and mana which you can collect in a fraction of the time it takes to gulp down potions.
 Even the Final Boss will have a hard time wearing an agile player down.
 If you don't have heart or star statues, you can subsitute this with mob statue traps, which will quickly kill the trapped mobs and cause them to drop hearts/mana in the process.